skibblenybbles/django-daydreamer/README.md

 ##### `class VaryOnCookie(daydreamer.views.core.HttpMethodAllow)`

-Replaces the `django.views.decorators.vary.vary_on_headers()` view decorator.
+Replaces the `django.views.decorators.vary.vary_on_cookie()` view decorator.
 It is equivalent to using `VaryOnHeaders` with the `vary_on_headers` attribute set to `"Cookie"`.
 You can disable the view behavior's functionality by setting `vary_on_cookie` to a falsy value (`True` by default).

 ## Miscellaneous

-You can also find some cool things in `daydreamer.test`, like `daydreamer.test.views.generic.TestCase`, which lets you test a view class using the full Django handler stack, without any need for a urls.py configuration.
+You can find some cool things in `daydreamer.test`, like `daydreamer.test.views.generic.TestCase`, which lets you test a view class using the full Django handler stack, without any need to set up an urlconf.

+In `daydreamer.core.urlresolvers`, you can find extensions to Django's `resolve()` and `reverse()` functions, which add features for dealing with fully-qualified URLs when a request object is provided or when the `django.contrib.sites` framework is properly set up.
+It also includes handy utilities for safely adding query parameters to a URL with `update_query()` and for simplifying a redirect URL with respect to a source URL with `simplify_redirect()`.

+An object-oriented refactor of the `get_response()` mega-method from Django's base request handler, defined in `django.core.handlers.base.BaseHandler`, can be found in `daydreamer.core.handlers.base.Handler`.
+It organizes the flow of code in `get_response()` so that it has useful object-oriented hooks.
+This is leveraged by the custom test client request handler in `daydreamer.test.views.handler.ClientHandler`.

 More stuff is on the way.